mdYeasin-cmd/ph-health-care-project-learning-notes/README.md

 ### Covered topics in Module 28

 - A function which take a function as parameter and return a function as output, we call that higher order function.

+### Covered topics in Module 29

+- Implement auth middleware for role based access
+- Change password and reset password funtionality
+- Email sending using gmail client and nodemailer